glvckoma/strawberry-jam/memory-bank/progress.md

 ## What Works

+- **Advertising Plugin Preview Button & IPC Refactor (April 2025):**
+    - The advertising plugin's preview button now sends the message typed in the UI to the game, using the current room ID and the same packet logic as the auto-rotation.
+    - The IPC bridge for plugin state access (`dispatch.getState`) was refactored to use an asynchronous request/reply pattern, ensuring reliable cross-window communication for UI plugins.
+    - Room state is now tracked automatically in the dispatch system via hooks for `j#jr` (join room) and `j#l` (leave room) packets.
+    - The advertising plugin has no extra Node.js dependencies and is confirmed to work in both development and packaged builds.

 -   **process_logs.js CLI Refactor & Interactivity (April 2025):** Refactored `process_logs.js` into a standalone CLI script using `yargs`.
 Accepts configuration (API key, paths, limit, delay) via arguments, removing Electron dependency.
 Added interactive confirmation prompt (`inquirer`), stop key listener (`readline`), improved API key detection (CLI > AppData > Root Settings), and enhanced user feedback.
 Includes usage instructions.

 -   **Settings Modal Refactor (April 2025):** Refactored the settings modal UI and logic.
 Renamed title to "Settings", removed LeakCheck start/stop/status controls, created a dedicated "LeakCheck Settings" section containing the API Key input and Output Directory selector.